-Cedille Records released the second of three volumes of the quartet’s recording of the Beethoven Complete String Quartets in October 2021.
-Strad described the highly acclaimed recordings as “meticulously balanced, technically clean-as-a-whistle and intonationally immaculate.”
-Their recording of Encores was also released in 2021 on the Brooklyn Classical label.
-The quartet’s GRAMMY® nominated recording of The Schumann Quartets was released by Azica Records in 2019.
-Cedille Records released the Dover Quartet’s Voices of Defiance: 1943, 1944, 1945 in October 2017; and an all-Mozart debut recording in the 2016–17 season, featuring the late Michael Tree, violist of the Guarneri Quartet.
-Voices of Defiance, which explores works written during World War II by Viktor Ullman, Dmitri Shostakovich, and Simon Laks, was lauded upon its release as “undoubtedly one of the most compelling discs released this year” (Wall Street Journal).
+Cedille Records releases the third and final volume of the quartet’s recording of the Beethoven Complete String Quartets in October 2022.
+Their album Encores was released in 2021 on the Brooklyn Classical label.
+The quartet’s Grammy-nominated recording of the Schumann Quartets was released by Azica Records in 2019.
+Cedille Records released their Voices of Defiance in October 2017, as well as an all-Mozart debut recording in the 2016–17 season, featuring the late Michael Tree, violist of the Guarneri Quartet.

 The Dover Quartet draws from the lineage of the distinguished Guarneri, Cleveland, and Vermeer quartets.
 Its members studied at the Curtis Institute of Music and Rice University’s Shepherd School of Music, where they were mentored extensively by Shmuel Ashkenasi, James Dunham, Norman Fischer, Kenneth Goldsmith, Joseph Silverstein, Arnold Steinhardt, Michael Tree, and Peter Wiley.
 It was at Curtis that the Dover Quartet formed, and its name pays tribute to Dover Beach by fellow Curtis alumnus Samuel Barber.